Mobutu Sese Seko: Overthrow

 By mid-1997, Kabila's forces resumed their advance, and the remains of Mobutu's army offered almost no resistance.
 On 16 May 1997, failed peace talks were held in Pointe-Noire on board the South African Navy ship SAS Outeniqua with Kabila and President of South Africa Nelson Mandela acting as the chair of the talks.
-However the talks stalled as Kabila was reluctant to negotiate and deplete the momentum of his forces, potentially seeing it as giving Mobutu the advantage to regroup his forces.
-Kabila was also anxious about meeting Mobutu face to face on a personal basis, as the United Nations High Special Commission to the Great Lakes Region Spokesperson Timothy Montague Hamilton Douglas later stated: "In all the years I spent in contact with President Mobutu, this was the first time I ever saw him outshone in superstition...Although they sat together in the same room for hours, Kabila refused to look into the president's eyes during the meeting and instead stared at the ceiling; after some conferring with the Zairian and AFDL aides, I was able to discern that the prevailing rationale was that he [Kabila] was afraid that the "Old Leopard" still had enough magical power left to curse him with his stare and prevent him from reaching his prize, which he felt was now so close."
+The talks stalled as Kabila was reluctant to negotiate and deplete the momentum of his forces, seeing it as potentially giving Mobutu the advantage to regroup his forces.
+Kabila was also anxious about meeting Mobutu face to face on a personal basis, as the United Nations High Special Commission to the Great Lakes Region Spokesperson Timothy Montague Hamilton Douglas later stated: "In all the years I spent in contact with President Mobutu, this was the first time I ever saw him outshone in superstition [...]
+Although they sat together in the same room for hours, Kabila refused to look into the president's eyes during the meeting and instead stared at the ceiling; after some conferring with the Zairian and AFDL aides, I was able to discern that the prevailing rationale was that he [Kabila] was afraid that the "Old Leopard" still had enough magical power left to curse him with his stare and prevent him from reaching his prize, which he felt was now so close."
 Douglas went on to comment on the terse atmosphere at the talks: "It was very strange.
-It was the only time that the two rivals met; and after fighting him for 32 years and being catapulted to the national stage in only a few months, Kabila had remarkably little to say to his foe.
-As far as I remember, he said, hand over power, and step down without any conditions, Mobutu, insulted by this treatment as one would imagine, limped off the boat, refusing to strike a deal.
-I remember President Mandela, 78- years old himself at this time, had to prop him up as he walked to his car...It was really dreadful, on May 15th they were to meet again, Mobutu made the journey-Kabila hadn't bothered to attend."
+It was the only time that the two rivals met, and after fighting him for 32 years and being catapulted to the national stage in only a few months, Kabila had remarkably little to say to his foe.
+As far as I remember, he said [to Mobutu to] hand over power and step down without any conditions; Mobutu, insulted by this treatment as one would imagine, limped off the boat, refusing to strike a deal.
+I remember President Mandela, 78 years old himself at this time, had to prop him up as he walked to his car [...]
+It was really dreadful; on May 15th they were to meet again, [and while] Mobutu made the journey, Kabila hadn't bothered to attend."
 Kabila's forces, known as the Alliance of Democratic Forces for the Liberation of Congo-Zaire (AFDL), proclaimed victory the next day.
 On 23 May 1997, Zaire was renamed the Democratic Republic of the Congo.